RocFang/nginx-rtmp-module-wiki-ZH/Directives.md

 Context: rtmp, server, application

 Specifies external command with arguments to be executed on publish event.
 Return code is not analyzed.
+Substitutions of `exec` are supported here as well.
+In addition `args` variable is supported holding query string arguments.

 #### exec_play
 Syntax: `exec_play command arg*`
 Context: rtmp, server, application

 Specifies external command with arguments to be executed on play event.
 Return code is not analyzed.
+Substitution list is the same as for `exec_publish`.

 #### exec_play_done
 Syntax: `exec_play_done command arg*`
 Context: rtmp, server, application

 Specifies external command with arguments to be executed on play_done event.
 Return code is not analyzed.
+Substitution list is the same as for `exec_publish`.

 #### exec_publish_done
 Syntax: `exec_publish_done command arg*`
 Context: rtmp, server, application

 Specifies external command with arguments to be executed on publish_done event.
 Return code is not analyzed.
+Substitution list is the same as for `exec_publish`.

 #### exec_record_done
 Syntax: `exec_record_done command arg*`
 Context: rtmp, server, application, recorder

 Specifies external command with arguments to be executed when recording is finished.
-Additional variables `path` and `recorder` are supported for this command.
+Substitution of `exec_publish` are supported here as well as additional variables `path` and `recorder`.

     # track client info
     exec_play bash -c "echo $addr $pageurl >> /tmp/clients";